 Finding a valid and proven solution to overthinking becomes essential for anyone who wants to maximize their free time, without lowering productivity or effectiveness.

-Here Are 6 Simple Science-Backed Ways to Stop Over-Analyzing
+6 Simple, Science-Backed Ways to Stop Analysis Paralysis

 Ok, so we know from science and experience that overthinking a decision increases anxiety and kills your productivity, but what can we do about it?

-Below are a few science-backed, expert-approved strategies from you can start using today to end analysis paralysis, make decisions efficiently, and ultimately get more done with less stress.
+Below are a few science-backed, expert-approved strategies you can start using today to end analysis paralysis, make decisions efficiently, and get more done with less stress.

 1. Structure your day for the decisions that matter most.

 Because our ability to make quality, long-term decisions deteriorates with each additional choice we make, big or small, the most successful people structure their day to cut down on the amount of decisions they’ll need to make.